At Home in Keyport

 A committee formed in 2011 to assess what we could do to support people aging in place in Keyport.
 We’re adapting the Village Concept that originated in Boston’s Beacon Hill neighborhood to meet our needs.

-Voting is made easy by a community ballot box located in Central Park.
+Voting is made easy by an official Kitsap County ballot box located in Central Park.

 Meets the first Monday of each month at 5:30 PM at Casa Mexico.
 Contact Jan Kohler 360.621.9341 for more information.